maxgrenderjones/streamutils/README.md

 Dependencies and installation
 -----------------------------

-`streamutils` supports python >=2.7, but not python 3 as it uses functions like `hasattr` which have since been removed.
-It's implemented in pure python and doesn't require an external packages.
+`streamutils` supports python >=2.7 and >=3 by using the [six] library (its only mandatory dependency).
+Otherwise, it's implemented in pure python and doesn't require any external packages.
 Once it's been submitted, you'll be able to install streamutils from [pypi] by running:

     pip install streamutils